 If you have kids, then you are probably aware that most of the time it is their world and you are just living in it.
-One of the most important things you can teach your kids to maintain their oral and overall health is how to brush their teeth.
-However, sometimes it can be tricky to get them to brush correctly and as often as needed, without seeming like it is the end of the world.
-Here are 5 tips to make brushing less like a chore, and help your kids develop healthy oral hygiene habits.
+And you also know that – apart from afternoon nap time – morning routine and bedtime routine are the most chaotic parts of the day.
+But routines are important for kids in a lot of ways, and one of the most important things you can teach your kids to maintain their oral and overall health is how to brush their teeth.

 If a child likes the way their toothbrush and toothpaste look, they are more likely to be excited to use them.
 Whether they are interested in cars, princesses, or fun cotton candy-flavored toothpaste, they will want to brush their teeth more with personalized items.
 There are plenty of fun options available that are up to the American Dental Association’s standards, so take them to the store with you and pick something that catches their eye.